.NET 8 will soon be here in November, and we’re excited! But we’re also practical: .NET5+ (.NET 5 to .NET 8) isn’t right for every application.

 - If the build is successful, BuildMaster will then begin to run the build through your defined pipeline stages.

 - If it spots any problems along the way, BuildMaster will stop running that build through until a human rectifies the problem or forces the build to continue.
-BuildMaster will also pause every time a human is required for an approval or security gate.
+BuildMaster will also pause every time a human is required for approval or security gate.

 - Once all approvals are met and all stages successful, BuildMaster will automatically deploy the Web Forms application (stopping the AppPool properly) to IIS for production.

-Waiting for .NET 5 Doesn't Mean Ignoring the Future
+.NET 8 Doesn’t Mean Ignoring the Future

 Just because the new .NET is available doesn’t mean that your legacy applications must immediately target them.
 In fact, Web Forms applications that continue to be functional shouldn’t be rewritten on Blazor at this time.